mapr-demos/mapr-db-60-getting-started/README.md

 * use Drill to query JSON Tables and see the impact of indexes
 * develop Java application with OJAI to query documents, and the impact of indexes on performance
 * track you writes to be sure the index is updated when you query the table and a document has been inserted/updated
+* develop Drill-JDBC application in Java
+* develop Spark-DB application in Scala

 You can also looked at the following examples: